 Radiculopathy, also known as a pinched nerve, refers to a set of neuropathic conditions caused by one or more compressed nerves in the spine at or near the level of the nerve root.
-It causes uncomfortable symptoms like radicular pain, numbness, tingling, and weakness in the muscles 1.
+Radiculopathy oftens causes uncomfortable symptoms like radicular pain, numbness, tingling, and weakness in the muscles 1.

-What are the causes and risk-factors of Radiculopathy?
+What are the main causes and risk-factors associated with Radiculopathy?